THE JUMPED UP TEAM

 Event Producer at Jumped Up Theatre

-Sarah has worked backstage from the age of 16, mostly at Peterborough's own Key Theatre.
-She worked as a freelance Stage Manager at venues including London's Bush Theatre, Lyric Theatre in Hammersmith, and even the West End with the original London company for Dirty Dancing.
-Sarah went on to work as a Production Arts Lecturer and Course Coordinator at Peterborough Regional College for eight years before working as a freelance Production Manager for local theatre companies in Peterborough.
+Sarah began her career backstage at Peterborough’s Key Theatre before training at LAMDA and working as a freelance Stage Manager at venues across London and the UK, including the Bush Theatre, Lyric Hammersmith, and the West End with the original London company of Dirty Dancing.
+She later spent eight years as a Production Arts Lecturer and Course Coordinator at Peterborough Regional College, before returning to freelance event and stage management with local theatre companies and organisations.

 OUR TRUSTEES